Izabella Tabarovsky: Career

 Tabarovsky has studied the Holocaust, independent media in Russia, Stalinist repression, Soviet and contemporary left antisemitism.
 She served as an associate producer on the PBS documentary “Commanding Heights: The Battle for the World Economy”.
 Her pieces have been published in The Forward, Newsweek, Tablet, and Fathom Journal.
 Tabarovsky has described the role of local populations "under the influence of anti-Semitic Nazi propaganda and weary from the brutality of Soviet rule" who committed atrocities against Jews during the Holocaust.
 She showed that Nazi propaganda was later recycled by the Soviet regime, including a cartoon depicting the Jew as an octopus dominating the world, with Russian words for aggression, provocation, terror and others on its tentacles, published in Krokodil in 1972.
-She described how the Soviet regime used collective condemnation to silence intellectuals and cultural figures, a phenomenon later echoed in 21st century American society.
-She noted the role of the Yevsektsiya, a Jewish Communist Party unit set up in 1918, who persecuted other Jews and targeted religious practice, Zionist activity and use of the Hebrew language, before ending up in prison or labor camps by the late 1930s.
+She described how the Soviet regime used collective condemnation to silence intellectuals and cultural figures, a phenomenon later echoed in 21st-century American society.
+She noted the role of the Yevsektsiya, a Jewish Communist Party unit set up in 1918, which persecuted other Jews and targeted religious practice, Zionist activity and use of the Hebrew language, before ending up in prison or labor camps by the late 1930s.

 Tabarovsky has examined how antisemitism has been obfuscated and delegitimized as a Zionist conspiracy.
+Tabarovsky has advocated spelling antizionism without a hyphen, arguing that the fused form reflects its treatment as a standalone ideology rather than simply opposition to Zionism.
 Tabarovsky highlighted Moscow's comparisons between Zionism and Ukrainian nationalism on Kyiv TV as a mechanism of Soviet propaganda.
 Jake Wallis Simons described Tabarovsky as the "most important academic" exposing the role of the Soviet propaganda apparatus and KGB in portraying Zionism as imperialist colonialism.
 She noted the regime's connection of Zionism with racism, apartheid, and settler colonialism.
 Tabarovsky's scholarship on how the “transfer” agreement between the Zionist movement and the Nazi regime was distorted by Soviet propagandists was reviewed favorably by Bustan.
 Tabarovsky described how the notion of “Jewish exclusivity” was later radicalized into the dogma that “the Jews” believe in their “own racial superiority.”
 Her work traced the origins of the Soviet propaganda campaign to the early 1940s.
-Tabarovsky noted that in the late 1960s, the USSR originated the field of "Zionology" that actively discredited Zionism; for example,1969’s Beware: Zionism! by party official Yuri Ivanov sold more than 800,000 copies.
+Tabarovsky noted that in the late 1960s, the USSR originated the field of "Zionology" that actively discredited Zionism; for example, 1969’s Beware: Zionism! by party official Yuri Ivanov sold more than 800,000 copies.
 She coined the term "new refuseniks" to describe young Jews of Soviet origin who were filling a void in Jewish community leadership and activism in the 21st century.

 Tabarovsky's work on Russia's involvement in Middle East geopolitics has been cited in the literature.
 She traced Russia's depiction of Ukrainians as Neo-Nazi fascists to Russia's 2014 invasion of Crimea.
 She outlined how Putin deflected attention from Russian antisemitism by declaring that the USSR ended the Holocaust.
 She noted that Russian Foreign Minister Sergey Lavrov’s suggestion that Volodymyr Zelenskyy "shared Hitler's Jewish blood" echoed Soviet-era antisemitic and anti-Zionist propaganda.